sandeshbhatjr/energy-prediction/README.md

 ## Acknowledgements

-Thanks to entsoe Transparency Platform for providing the API key for data access.
+Thanks to ENTSOE Transparency Platform for providing the API key for data access.